-Walk up some steps at the easterly end of the platforms to leave Abbey Wood Station through the beautiful new station building onto the forecourt and - with the busy raised A2041 ahead and the higher buildings in Thamesmead visible to the left - [!] turn hard right immediately down some steps to the right of the lift shaft leading down to street level, signed 'Wilton Road'.
+Walk up some steps at the easterly end of the platforms to leave Abbey Wood Station through the station building onto the forecourt and - with the busy raised A2041 ahead and the higher buildings in Thamesmead visible to the left - [!] turn hard right immediately down some steps to the right of the lift shaft leading down to street level, signed 'Wilton Road'.
 At the bottom of the steps, with the Abbey Arms ahead, bear left along Wilton Road and its assortment of shops and fast food outlets.
 In 100m at the top of the road at a four-way junction, you find the Abbey Café 25m away on the right along Abbey Wood Road.
 Turn left along Abbey Road and in 50m go under the raised A road and cross Florence Road to continue in the same direction.
 In 50m ignore the road forking up to the right, despite it being signed for Lesnes Abbey on a lamp post (this will be the return route at the end of the walk).

-Cross the road to its right-hand side at a convenient point and in 170m, opposite Fossington Road on the left and 30m before a bus stop, turn right, [!] but not up the first right turn by a three-way signpost ('Link to Green Chain Walk') through a gap in the metal fence and up a grassy path, [!] but instead in another 10m go through a metal kissing gate and follow a gravel path past a map of Lesnes Abbey Woods.
+In 170m cross Fossington Road and turn right across the A road, using a traffic island, and go through a metal kissing gate and along a gravel path past a map of Lesnes Abbey Woods (i.e. do not go up the path to the right by a three-way signpost ('Footpath 6') through a gap in the fence and up a grassy path).
 You pass a Dipping Pond on the left and in 50m a viewing platform extending out into the pond and start to ascend a minor slope.
 The gravel path curves to the left and now runs parallel to a tarmac path from the right, with a Monk's Statue visible on the right beyond the tarmac path, and the two paths cross at a four-way junction.
-Bear left here along the furthest left tarmac path to the left of a wooden-clad building, The Lodge.
+Bear left here along the furthest left tarmac path to the left of a wooden-clad building, Lesnes Abbey Lodge.